 - investment funds, regulated public utilities, and telecommunications companies facing unconstitutional limits on their speech and marketing activities;

-- websites facing assertions of personal jurisdiction by state courts on the ground they are accessible from the forum via the Internet.
+- websites facing assertions of personal jurisdiction by state courts solely on the basis that they are accessible from the forum state via the Internet.